 4) Ensure the polarization is accounted for such that all the power from the test antenna is captured by the BS under test.

+5) Configure the beam peak direction for the transmitter according to the declared reference beam direction pair for the appropriate beam identifier.